 A penetration pricing strategy rests on the assumption that consumers will be willing to eventually pay more than the lower price you breach the market at.
-If you want to leverage the tactic, you need to believe that your value proposition will hold up, down the line.
+If you want to leverage the tactic, you need to believe that your value proposition will hold up in the future.

-Advantages of a Penetration Pricing Strategy
+Advantages and Disadvantages of a Penetration Pricing Strategy

-- New customers - Everyone will like you … for a minute, at least.
+New customers.
+Everyone will like you … for a minute, at least.
 Consumers love a good deal, so companies offering penetration pricing are often adored and flocked to when they break onto the scene with steeply discounted offers.

-- Long-term gains - The economies of scale come into play here.
+Long-term gains.
+The economies of scale come into play here.
 Employing penetration pricing nets a high volume of sales that may offset the lower price tag.

-- Loss of brand value - When you price and market yourself like a discount brand, you earn a lot of business.
+Loss of brand value.
+When you price and market yourself like a discount brand, you earn a lot of business.
 But people also start to think of you as a discount brand, causing pushback when you try to price your product or service higher.

-- Price war - The gamble with implementing a penetration pricing strategy is that your competitors might retaliate.
+Price war.
+The gamble with implementing a penetration pricing strategy is that your competitors might retaliate.
 A pricing war leads to decreased profitability for the market as a whole and benefits no one.

 Penetration Pricing Examples

-Netflix opened up shop in 1997, five full years before Redbox became a threat to Blockbuster.
-It took a little while to build buzz, but they used low prices (a subscription fee of as low as a dollar) to distract consumers from the fact they had to wait up to two days to receive their DVDs in the mail.
+Netflix opened shop in 1997, five years before Redbox became a threat to Blockbuster.
+It took a little while to build buzz, but they used low prices (a subscription fee as low as $1.00) to distract consumers from the fact they had to wait up to two days to receive their DVDs in the mail.

 Internet and Cable Providers

-They offer impossibly low introductory pricing in order to tempt customers away from competitors.
+They offer impossibly low introductory pricing to tempt customers away from competitors.
 Once that introductory period is over, the prices will gradually — or sometimes very steeply — increase to catch up to the rest of the market.

-Prices this low would likely not be sustainable for the brand without the sheer volume of recurring monthly subscription prices and one-off purchases from their members.
+Prices this low would likely not be sustainable for the brand without the sheer volume of recurring monthly subscription prices and one-off purchases from its members.